The eight family medicine residency programs will begin reviewing ERAS® applications on October 21. Interviews will be conducted virtually.

 - USMLE Step 2 CK and CS or COMLEX Level 2 CE and PE results are not required for current students, but preferred for interview selection.
 There is no minimum score requirement.

 - To be considered for ranking, applicants are strongly encouraged to submit Step 2 CK and CS or Level 2 CE and PE results.
-The absence of USMLE Step 2 or COMLEX Level 2 results could adversely impact ranking.

 - Applicants are expected to submit Step 2 CK and CS or Level 2 CE and PE results as soon as the score becomes available.